 When an elderly person designates a Power of Attorney, he or she must consider the following concerns:

-Be certain to check the State you live in to inquire about the legal issues of a Power of Attorney.
-During my fatherīs illness my dad assigned me as his Power of Attorney.
+During my father's illness my dad assigned me as his Power of Attorney.
 All I had to do was get the legal document kit and get it signed by him, witnessed and dated by two witnesses, and register it at the court house.

-I bought a Power of Attorney kit at Office Depot.
 Dad completed it, with two witnesses present.
 He signed it, getting the two witnesses to observe our legal signatures.
-A Notary Public attended this action, and notarized the signatures.
-I contacted the courthouse, paid a small fee, and registered the document.

 I encourage every caregiver to get a Power of Attorney assigned.
 This document can help to finalize some of the concerns and business matters in the event the elderly person becomes mentally incapacitated, or physically unable to take care of all business, financial and final matters.